Barty battles past Pliskova to reach Stuttgart semi-finals - RFI

 Barty then held to love and secured victory in the following game on her second match point.

-"I missed some returns, but Karolina is a fierce competitor who has been at the top of her game for a long time," said Barty.
+"I missed some returns, but Karolina is a fierce competitor who has been at the top of her game for a long time," said Barty, the 2019 French Open winner.

 "I knew I'd have to do something special to claw my way back and get back on my terms."